Linuxfabrik/monitoring-plugins/check-plugins/dhcp-relayed/README.rst

 Overview
 --------

-This plugin tests if a DHCP server (local or remote) can offer IPv4 addresses.
+This plugin tests if a local or remote DHCP server can offer IPv4 addresses (to a specific subnet).
 It emulates a DHCP client and checks the DHCP offer response from the DHCP server.
-It does not send a DHCP request.
+It only sends a DHCPDISCOVER, not a DHCPREQUEST.

 Hints: